DimaKav/dimakav.github.io/index.md

 #### 4. Analyzing Term Frequencies in 11 sacred texts with TF-IDF and LDA

 11 Sacred texts were compiled from online sources, tokenized, and vectorized.
 An interactive visualization was made which represents 11 Latent Dirichlet Association clusters of the corpus using TF-IDF.
-An html was generated and depoyed as a static page.
+An html was generated and deployed as a static page.
 [Site.](https://dimakav.github.io/sacred_texts_LDA/tfidf)

 ### Contact